guhuajun/redis-ha-demo/README.md

 ### Slaves

-Before doing following steps, please make sure that you have a healthy cluster.
+**Note: Before executing following steps, please make sure that you have a healthy cluster.**

 Using following command to pause redis-slave-1.
 ```bash